Forest fibers

 NO SMOOTH CRIMINAL

-Cellulosic fibers are sometimes criticized due to their manufacturing process requiring potentially hazardous chemicals: caustic soda, carbon disulfide, and sulfuric acid.
-Without proper treatment, these substances become highly toxic to the environment.
-In 2017, an investigation by NGO Changing Markets Foundation exposed this reality in India: factories were directly dumping contaminated water into rivers.
-The consequences were devastating: groundwater pollution, ecosystem destruction, agricultural land contamination, and severe health issues for local communities.
+In 2017, an investigation by the Changing Markets Foundation exposed severe practices in parts of India, where untreated wastewater was discharged directly into rivers.
+The consequences were significant: groundwater pollution, ecosystem destruction, agricultural land contamination, and long term health issues for local communities.